GMATHUR90/Github_jira_integration/issues_and_solutions/issues.md

 ```
 This indicates that the Jira API token or user account lacks the necessary permissions.
 Additionally, when trying to trigger issue creation with a comment tagged /jira, the integration fails, but untagged comments trigger the event correctly.

+Solution: The error occurred because the Jira user account did not have sufficient permission to create issues in the specified project.
+To resolve this, I provided the necessary permissions to the user account in Jira.
+After assigning the appropriate permissions, the issue creation and comment tagging functioned as expected.

 2. Issue:
 Error: "Specify a valid project ID or key"